 • Consideration > Middle of the Funnel > Engaged, Prospects

-• Decision > Bottom of the Funnel > Leads, Customers
+• Conversion > Bottom of the Funnel > Leads, Customers

 Content for Every Part of the Funnel